kaixxx/noScribe/README_tmp.md

 - **Speaker diarization:** In some recordings, the AI used by noScribe may not be able to tell the voices of certain speakers apart, even if they sound quite different to the human ear.
 Check the results carefully.

-- In some cases it can happen that punctuations and capitalizations are not correct.
-See [this issue](https://github.com/kaixxx/noScribe/issues/235) for more information.
-It might help to check the "disfluencies" box in the user interface.

-What you can do if you run into these issues:

-- Transcribe the audio file once again.
-The model is not deterministic and might produce other results in a second run.
+- It can happen that **punctuations and capitalizations** are lost over time, especially in longer interviews.
+If you run into this issue, you can
   - Try to transcribe shorter sections (using the "Start" and "Stop" fields in noScribe), and join them manually.

-- Try to enable/disable the "disfluencies" box in the user interface.

-- Try to change some model parameters.
-You can change them in the noScribe config file.
-See the [Advanced Options](#advanced-options) section.

-- Try to use another model.
-This is more effort and described in [in the Wiki](https://github.com/kaixxx/noScribe/wiki/Add-custom-Whisper-models-for-transcription).
+  - Try to use another model, especially "faster-whisper-large-v2", which is less prone to this problem.
+You have to install this models first as described [in the Wiki](https://github.com/kaixxx/noScribe/wiki/Add-custom-Whisper-models-for-transcription).

 ## Advanced Options